After dismal 2014, Samsung Elec charts recovery with new Galaxy phones

 "This is a year of recovery for Samsung," said fund manager Park Sung-jae at LS Asset Management, which holds Samsung shares.
 "The stock price reflects that sentiment."

 To be sure, recovery is expected to be gradual and well shy of record profits in 2013.
-The median forecast from a Thomson Reuters I/B/E/S survey of 41 analysts tips first-quarter operating profit at 5.3 trillion won (3.24 billion pounds), down 38 percent from 8.5 trillion won a year earlier as mobile earnings weakened.
+The median forecast from a Thomson Reuters I/B/E/S survey of 41 analysts tips first-quarter operating profit at 5.3 trillion won ($4.82 billion), down 38 percent from 8.5 trillion won a year earlier as mobile earnings weakened.

 The company will release its first-quarter earnings guidance on Tuesday.